FabianPlum/OmniTrax/docs/tutorial-pose-estimation.md

   * **Skeleton line thickness** : Line width of skeleton bones (in pixels) displayed in pose-estimation preview
   * **Display label names** : Display label names as an overlay in pose-estimation preview
 * Run Pose-Estimation:
-  * **Export pose-estimation video** : Save the (cropped) video with tracked overlay to the location of the input video.
+  * **Export pose-estimation video** : Save the video with tracked overlay to the location of the input video.
   * **Export pose-estimation data** : Write estimated pose data to disk landmark locations in (relative) pixel space.

 When you have completed configuring the pose-estimation process click on **ESTIMATE POSES [full frame]**.